We often get asked the best way to report on the progress of change projects and programs. Our quick answer is: use data.

 Tracking commitment levels and people risks through a change project lifecycle provides you with an easy, data-based, indication of the health of your change projects.
 Using a structured change management methodology, which supports regular change management assessments, ensures the identification, tracking, and reporting of relevant data points is easy, consistent and part of every change project.

-If data is key for your organisation you may be interested in our ebook Why People-Centred data is pivotal for successful organisational transformation which is available here
+If data is key for your organisation you may be interested in our ebook Why People-Centred data is pivotal for successful organisational transformation which is available here.

-If you need a data-driven view across your Change projects and programs, then you might want to take a look at Roadmap Pro
+Get the dashboard view you need on your programsIf you need a data-driven view across your Change projects and programs, then you might want to take a look at Roadmap Pro.
+You can learn more and schedule a no-obligation demo here.

 Leave a comment